 445.05 - Concrete Segmental Modular Blocks, Wet Cast

 Plant Approval – Precast concrete plant approval shall be dependent on a satisfactory inspection of the plant by both District Materials Engineer and the Prestressed and Precast Concrete Engineer after the plant’s quality control plan meets all the Iowa DOT requirements and recommendation by the District Materials Engineer (DME) responsible for inspection of the plant.
 The producer shall have an approved Quality Control Plan that ensures all materials and finished products conform to the applicable requirements.
 In all cases, a written Quality Control Plan shall be submitted to the District Materials Engineer for approval.
-Each Precast plants shall submit the updated quality control plan to Prestressed and Precast Engineer at the end of calendar year.
+Each Precast plants shall submit the updated quality control plan to Prestressed and Precast Engineer at the end of every other calendar year.
 Precast plants without updated quality control plan at January 31st will be delisted from the approve list.

 A Quality Control Plan shall be developed for each individual plant.
 Noncompliance to the approved Producer Quality Control Program shall constitute grounds for the producer to be placed on conditional status by the District Materials Engineer.
 The conditional status requires the producer to contract with a consultant inspection firm to inspect the producer’s entire product for a period of 90 days, to allow the producer to revise the QC production operations so to be able to remove the conditional status.
 Continued noncompliance shall be considered sufficient grounds to remove the producer from the Approved Producer List.